-AHCCCS Acute Care members are enrolled with the Contractor in accordance with the rules set forth in 9 A.A.C.
-22 Article 17, and 9 A.A.C.
-31 Articles 3 and 17.
 AHCCCS has the exclusive authority to enroll and disenroll members.
 AHCCCS does not use passive enrollment procedures [42 CFR 438.6(d)(2)].
 AHCCCS operates as a mandatory managed care program and choice of enrollment or auto-assignment is used pursuant to the terms of the Arizona Medicaid Section 1115 Demonstration Waiver Special Terms and Conditions.
 The Contractor shall not disenroll any member for any reason unless directed to do so by AHCCCS [42 CFR 438.56(d)(5)(iii)].
-The Contractor may request AHCCCS to change the member's enrollment in accordance with ACOM Policy 401.
 The Contractor may not request disenrollment because of an adverse change in the enrollee's health status, nor because of the enrollee's utilization of medical services, diminished mental capacity, or uncooperative or disruptive behavior resulting from his or her special needs.
-An AHCCCS member may request disenrollment from the Contractor for cause at any time.
-Refer to ACOM Policy 401.